JAIJOURA/ios-calculator/README.md

 # ios-calculator
-ios calculator made by javascript
+ calculator with js and ios ui